hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ##### Public API
 ###### `SignatureSchema`
-**Description**: A pairings signature scheme can be implemented with different types of curves and with different group assignment configurations.
+**Description**: A pairings signature scheme can be implemented with different types of curves and group assignment configurations.
-E.g.: BLS_12_381 curve using Group1 of the Pairing for generating public key elements.
+For example, the BLS_12_381 curve uses Group1 of the Pairing to generate public key elements.
 A different result will be produced  if we configure the same curve but group 2 for public key elements.
 ###### `PairingPrivateKey`
 **Description**: A private key generated using the pairings API